jzw2/rust-capr/docs/main.typ

 // - $S = epsilon$ and $s in F$
 // - $S = c dot S'$ and there exists a $q$ such that $q' in delta(q, c)$ and $M' = (Q, q', Sigma, F, delta)$ accepts $S'$

 A deterministic finite state machine is trivially a non deterministic finite state machine.
-However, it may be surprising to know the converse is also true: any non deterministic finite state machine can be turned into a deterministic finite state machine which accepts the same language.
+However, it may be surprising to know the converse is also true: any non deterministic finite state machine can be turned into a deterministic finite state machine which accepts the same language, stated in @nfs-equals-dfa.

-Additionally, a further extension of non deterministic machines can be created to also accept epsilon transitions, i.e. $delta: Q times (Sigma union { epsilon }) -> P(Q)$, $P$ being the powerset function.
+#statement[Deterministic and Nondeterministic Finite State Machine Equivalence][
+  A language $L$ can be recognized by a a deterministic finite state mchine $F$ if and only if there exists there exists a nondeterinistic finite state mahine $F'$ that recognizes $L$.
+] <nfs-equals-dfa>

-Again, this may be shown that any epsilon extended finite state machine can be turned into an equivalent machine without the epsilons.
-Due to this, it usually does not matter whether it is called a deterministic finite state machine or a non determinstic finite state machine and the specifics can be relegated as an implementation detail.
+ Due to @nfs-equals-dfa, it usually does not matter whether it is called a deterministic finite state machine or a non determinstic finite state machine, due the set of languages they recognize being the same.
 In general, they can be referred as (FSM) finite state machines.

+When dealing with the theoretical properties of FSTs, whether the underlying machine is deterministic or nondeterministic can be relegated as an implementation detail.
+However, when dealing with real systems, the difference is more important, as determinizing a finite state machine can have a worst case performance of $O(2^n)$.
 == Elementary Results in FSMs

 === Regular Expression

+Many programming languges have some sort of library for _regexes_, often used for string processing.
+The term _regex_ is a shortening of the term _regular expression_, which @regular-expression defines.

+#definition[Regular Expression][
-Given an alphabet $Sigma$, a regular expression can be recursively defined as
+Given an alphabet $Sigma$, a _regular expression_ can be recursively defined as either,

 - $epsilon$ the empty regular expression.